larsbeck/HomematicIp/README.md

 Since there are a lot of Homematic devices, you might be presented with a message like this.
 In that case please open an issue, we will add the device asap:

 The HomematicIp Endpoint sent a message about an unknown HomematicIp Object (most likely a yet unsupported device).
 Please open an issue at https://github.com/larsbeck/HomematicIp to have this device added to the library.
 We will need the following: {...}

+### A big thank you for laying the groundwork goes to the creators of this Python library https://github.com/coreGreenberet/homematicip-rest-api